-Cloudera Director will detect the version changes, and new clusters will use the upgraded versions.
+Altus Director detects the version changes, and new clusters will use the upgraded versions.

-High availability is supported in Cloudera Director version 2.0 or higher.
+High availability is supported in Altus Director version 2.0 or higher.
 Use the configuration file to enable high availability.
-Do not use the Cloudera Director web UI.
+Do not use the Altus Director web UI.